nnrubyjane/AI_Financial_Engineering_Final_Project/README.md

 Final project for the university course **Artificial Intelligence and Financial Engineering**.

 This project is educational and beginner-friendly.
-It is not a production trading system and it is not a full GPT-2 implementation.
-The goal is to show the main ideas clearly enough to explain them function by function in an oral test.
+It is not a production trading system.
+This project is an educational small-scale GPT-2 style implementation.
+It includes the core GPT-2 components such as token embedding, positional embedding, masked multi-head self-attention, feed-forward network, transformer block, and text generation.
+The purpose is to demonstrate the structure clearly enough for function-by-function explanation in an oral test.

 ## Project Overview